jsohlendorff/continuous_time_LTMLE/article.typ

 We also vary the effect of a stroke on the treatment propensity $alpha_(L)$ and the effect of treatment on stroke $beta_(A)^ell > 0$, $beta_(A)^ell = 0$, and $beta_(A)^ell < 0$.
-Furthermore, when applying LTMLE, we discretize time into 8 intervals (@sec:discretizing-time).
+Furthermore, when applying LTMLE, we discretize time into 8 intervals.
 We consider both the debiased ICE estimator and the ICE estimator without debiasing.
 For modeling of the nuisance parameters,